Logersnamed/FreecamMod/README.md

 ![Freecam preview](https://github.com/user-attachments/assets/4d71527d-b1c3-4a38-9593-f1249f2c667e)
 ## Controls
 You can find and change all keybinds in `config.ini`.
-If you are unsure about key's name use it's *0x* [hex code](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)
+Full list of all possible keys can be found in [documentation](https://github.com/Logersnamed/FreecamMod/wiki).
 - **F1** – Toggle free camera
 - **W / A / S / D** – Move camera
 - **Shift / Space** – Move up / down